Funded by ALA-Libraries Build Business & EBSCO

 Is your library a player in economic development?
 If not yet, could it be?

 Do you have an idea on how your library could contribute to local job creation, entrepreneurship, and nonprofits — but you could use a little funding to get started?

 Then please consider submitting to the third annual pitch competition of the Entrepreneurship & Libraries Conference (ELC).
 Public, school, special, and academic libraries from the United States and Canada are encouraged to apply.

-The focus of the pitching is how a library can support local economic development, job creation, workforce development, entrepreneurs, nonprofits, and small businesses.
+The focus of the pitching is how a library can support local economic development, job hunters, workforce development, entrepreneurs, nonprofits, and/or small businesses.
 For 2023, the ELC is particularly interested in pitches that focus on local equity issues or marginalized populations and communities.